cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The hash\_to\_base function is suitable for use with a wide range of hash functions, including SHA-2 {{FIPS180-4}}, SHA-3 {{FIPS202}}, BLAKE2 {{!RFC7963}}, and others.
-In some cases, however, implementors may wish to replace the HKDF-based function defined in this section with one that uses a different pseudorandom generator, e.g., a function based on an extendable-output function like cSHAKE {{SP.800-185}}
+In some cases, however, implementors may wish to replace the HKDF-based function defined in this section with one built on a different pseudorandom function.
-or BLAKE2X {{BLAKE2X}}.
 This section briefly describes the REQUIRED way of doing so.

 The security considerations of {{hashtobase-sec}} continue to apply.
-In particular:
+In particular, an alternative hash\_to\_base function:

-- The alternative hash\_to\_base function MUST give collision resistance commensurate with the security level of the target elliptic curve.
+- MUST give collision resistance commensurate with the security level of the target elliptic curve.

+- MUST be built on a pseudorandom function that is designed for use in applications requiring cryptographic randomness.

-- The alternative hash\_to\_base function MUST NOT use rejection sampling, and it MUST output an element of F whose statistical distance from uniform is commensurate with the security level of the target elliptic curve.
+- MUST NOT use rejection sampling.

+- MUST output an element of F whose statistical distance from uniform is commensurate with the security level of the target elliptic curve.
-  It is RECOMMENDED to follow the guidelines for controlling bias given in {{hashtobase-sec}}.
+  It is RECOMMENDED to follow the guidelines for controlling bias in {{hashtobase-sec}}.

+- MUST give independent output values for distinct (msg, ctr) inputs.

-- The alternative hash\_to\_base function MUST support domain separation via a supplied domain separation tag (DST).
+- MUST support domain separation via a supplied domain separation tag (DST).
-  For example, a hash\_to\_base function based on cSHAKE might set S, the cSHAKE customization bit string argument, to the DST value.

-- The underlying pseudorandom generator MUST be designed for use in applications where cryptographic randomness is required.
-  For example, an extendable-output function proved indifferentiable from a random oracle (under some reasonable assumption) would be an appropriate choice, as would a secure stream cipher.
+  Care is required when implementing domain separation: this document assumes that instantiating hash\_to\_base with distinct DSTs yields independent hash functions.

 The efficiency considerations of {{hashtobase-perf}} should also be followed.
 In particular, it SHOULD be possible to hash one msg with multiple ctr values